 It may be more effective to make pension contributions straight from your company.
 Advice should be sought to ensure you are making the optimal decision based on your allowance capacity and personal circumstances.

-Gift aid is often overlooked when considering the year end.
+Gift aid is often overlooked when considering the year-end.
 Many of us tick the gift aid box on charity donations to ensure that the maximum benefit can be claimed from our acts of kindness.
 What happens next?
-We dont keep a log and then forget to claim the gift aid relief via our self assessment tax return, resulting in handing over more tax than you need to.
+If we don't keep a log we forget to claim the gift aid relief via our self-assessment tax return, resulting in handing over more tax than you need to.

 GIft aid relief works in the same way as personal pension contributions by extending your basic rate band and relieving tax at 20% or 25% (if income is derived by dividends).